-But this process of learning how to find low competition keywords with high traffic takes time so that you need to be patient to see real results.
+But this process of learning how to find low-competition keywords with high traffic takes time so you need to be patient to see real results.

-Moving generic competitive search terms into long-tail low competition keywords is a skill that you build through trial and error over the time or own experiments.
+Moving generic competitive search terms into long-tail low-competition keywords is a skill that you build through trial and error over time or your own experiments.

 Give a try to any of the free or premium tools among the above list to find targeted and profitable long tail keywords with less keyword difficulty score.